Monogamy As A Social Construct

 Getting support in exploring your relationship needs

 Deciding how you want to structure your romantic and/or sexual life can be a big decision with many different elements to consider.
 If you’re looking for support in self-reflection on this topic or in managing relationship conflict or confusion, therapy can represent a valuable resource.
-The right therapist can support and guide you in learning more about yourself and your needs, coping with difficult feelings like stress or jealousy, and sharpening necessary skills for being in any type of relationship, including communication and conflict resolution.
+The right therapist can support and guide you in learning more about yourself and your needs, coping with difficult feelings like stress or jealousy, and honing necessary skills for being in any type of relationship, including communication and conflict resolution.

 That said, there are various reasons a person might not be able to regularly attend in-person therapy sessions, from transportation challenges to a busy schedule.
 In such cases, online therapy can be a valid alternative to consider.
 Research suggests that it can be as effective as in-person sessions for improving relationship satisfaction and overall mental health.